YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 sort -nrk 3,3 [<yourblastresults>]
 ```

 You can also sort by more than one column.
-By adding more `-k`.
+By adding more `-k`s.

 ```
 sort -k 1,1 -nrk 3,3 [<yourblastresults>]